 You will also need a bit of solid fat and sifted plain breadcrumbs to grease and dust the lamb cake pan.

-➜ Instructions with Photos
+➜ Instructions with photos

-STEP 1: Take the eggs out of the fridge at least an hour before baking.
-Crack them into a large bowl and beat them with granulated sugar using an electric mixer.
-Start at a low speed, gradually adding the sugar rather than all at once, then increase the speed.
-Be patient—whipping takes at least 5 minutes, often longer.
-The result should be a light, airy foam.
+STEP 2: Crack the eggs into a large bowl and beat them with the granulated sugar using an electric mixer.
+Start at a low speed and add the sugar gradually rather than all at once, then increase the speed to high.
+Be patient, whipping takes at least 5 minutes, often longer.
+The mixture should become light and airy.

-STEP 2: Reduce the speed to a minimum, and add the vanilla and lemon zest.
+STEP 3: Reduce the speed to a minimum, and add the vanilla and lemon zest.
 Gradually whisk in the buttermilk and oil.

 ⇢ Learn how to grease and flour a pan for cakes

 Helpful tip: Bake the cake as soon as possible after preparing the batter.
-Baking soda reacts quickly, and if the batter sits too long, the lamb may turn out less fluffy and more dense.
+Baking soda reacts quickly, and if the batter sits too long, the lamb cake may turn out less fluffy and more dense.

 ⇢ More about that: How to tell when my cake is done